 A word of caution though- if you do go on day tours with a local tour company, expect below average meals at some restaurants during your lunch stop.
 There’s obviously a commission at work here and they usually serve tour groups one after the other with no locals eating there.
 If you find yourself in such a place, order something simple like khachapuri or mtsvadi (grilled skewered meat).

-At the time of writing a meal for one should cost you anywhere between 6GEL to 25GEL, depending on if it’s a city or small village, whether you’re eating at a bakery, family-run kitchen, fancy place, with or without a glass of wine.
+At the time of writing, a meal for one should cost you anywhere between 6GEL to 25GEL, depending on if it’s a city or small village, whether you’re eating at a bakery, family-run kitchen, fancy place, with or without a glass of wine.

 I’ve enjoyed a delicious freshly baked khabizgina (a large potato bread that could be breakfast or lunch) for as little as 2GEL, khachapuri filled with chicken stew or lobio (a big clay pot of beans in stew that I couldn’t finish for 6GEL, five khinkalis (dumplings) for 5GEL, and a chicken dish (meant for four) for 15GEL.
 Then, I also ate at my guesthouse in Svaneti for 10GEL per meal, buffet style with pies, rice, stews, fresh bread, soup, and what not.

 If you’re someone who likes to eat their way around places, you’ll love eating and maybe learning how to cook the food in Georgia.
 You’ll return home with love handles as solid evidence of just how rich Georgian cuisine, that marries the flavors of Asia, the Middle East, Balkans, and Mediterranean, really is.
+By the way, if you’re visiting Georgia, here is my ultimate guide to Tbilisi and a guide to traveling around Georgia.

 Here are some Georgian dishes to try: